qualityshepherd/brine/posts/southern_coast.md

 **0801 Stormridge** Mountain slopes lashed by wind and mist.
 The weather changes without warning—sudden storms, bitter cold.
 An uneasy path winds through crags, marked by forsaken campfires.
 A rotting corpse slumps against a tree, in a pool of dried blood.
 On his person, a finely crafted bow and rune-carved spear.

 **0802 Vial Cart** A ruined watchtower overlooks a half-buried cart, bleached white by the sun.
-Empty, numbered vials and a tattered map to the Lost Druid's Grove rest inside.
-Faint markings on the vials suggest they must be filled in a precise order.
+Three empty vials rest inside.
+Markings on the vials indicate: earth, water, seed.
+Filling the vials correctly creates a tiny guiding light to the Lost Druid's Grove.

 **0803 Forever Young** A landscape suspended in childhood's golden light.
-Trees grow in precise formations from a memory—each branch, each leaf positioned exactly as they were decades ago.
-Fragments of a child's toy occasionally peek through roots: a wooden soldier, a copper bell.
+Fragments of a child's toys peek through tree roots: a wooden soldier, a copper bell.
 Anyone entering the grove relives a single, vivid childhood memory—true or invented—so powerful it feels more real than their current life (based on a random tarot card).
 Leaving, they're unsure what was memory and what was illusion.

 **0804 The Underworld Gate** Forty-two oak posts form a tight circle, each twelve feet tall, with bronze-carved figures at their base—bent humans, antlered shapes, something like intestines.
 At the center, an inverted oak: roots bleached white in the air, trunk plunging straight into dark earth.